MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/what-s-new-for-usb-in-windows-blue.md

 In Windows 8.1, the performance and reliability of both USB 3.0 and 2.0 driver stacks have been improved.

-- For newer platforms that support InstantGo, the overall system power consumption in S0 can be extremely low.
+- For newer platforms that support InstantGo, the overall system power consumption in S0 can be low.
 For such a system, even the few milliwatts that a USB device consumes while in selective suspend, starts to matter.
 With the goal of optimizing power for the new systems, we have implemented D3cold for USB 2.0 stack and Usbccgp.sys and improved Windows 8 implementation of USB 3.0 driver stack.
 - Better power management when no driver is installed.
-The USB driver stack now suspend a USB port that causes the hub to suspend if it's the only device connected to the controller.
+The USB driver stack now suspends a USB port that causes the hub to suspend if it's the only device connected to the controller.
 - DPC performance has been improved to avoid watchdog timeout crashes.
 - Devices can now recover faster than the default 10 millisecond specified in the USB 2.0 specification.
 Also, the host controller driver asserts resume signaling for less than the 20 milliseconds required in the USB 2.0 specification.
 - USB 3.0 driver stack is now more reliable when performing control, bulk, and isochronous data transfers.